binast/binjs-ref/FORMAT.md

 List             ::= ByteLength NumberOfEntries IntermediateTree* ByteLength       ::= VarNum
 NodeKind         ::= VarNum
+IntermediateTree ::= UnlabelledTree
+                  |  LabelledTree
 ```

+**Caveat** This grammar is presented as a BNF but it doesn't contain
+any terminal.
+Consequently, this BNF is not sufficient to determine
+whether a stream of bytes represents an `UnlabelledTree` or a `LabelledTree`,
+or whether an `UnlabelledTree` is a `RawFloat64`, a `RawByte`, an `Atom`
+a `Tuple` or a `List`.
+This is by design.
+All this information is meant
+to be extracted by interpreting `NodeKind` using the existing EcmaScript
+grammar.
+See Step 5 for the details.

 Productions `RawFloat`, `RawByte` and `Atom` are considered short
 and are not prefixed by their length.
 Productions `Tuple` and `List` are
 considered more complex and are prefixed by their byte length.
+The role
+of the byte length is double: it helps detect incorrect files and it lets
+parsers delay parsing subtrees or delegate it to background tasks.

-// FIXME: Perhaps we should only prefix `LabelledTree` by the byte length?
+// FIXME: Perhaps we should only prefix `LabelledTree(Tuple)`
+// and `LabelledTree(List)` by the byte length?

 Both `Tuple` and `List` represent several intermediate trees.
 The only
 difference is that `Tuple` is designed for constructions that have a fixed